SHAREHOLDER ALERT: Weiss Law Reminds CTSX, IDFB, NSEC, and EXTN Shareholders About Its Ongoing Investigations

 Peak Bancorp, Inc. (OTC: IDFB)

 Weiss Law is investigating possible breaches of fiduciary duty and other violations of law by the board of directors of Peak Bancorp, Inc. (OTC: IDFB), in connection with the proposed acquisition of IDFB by BAWAG Group.
 Under the terms of the acquisition agreement, IDFB's shareholders will receive $12.05 in cash for each share of IDFB common stock that they hold.
-If you own IDFB shares and wish to discuss this investigation or your rights, please call us or visit our website: https://www.weisslaw.co/news-and-cases/idfb
+If you own IDFB shares and wish to discuss this investigation or your rights, please call us at one of the numbers listed above or visit our website: https://www.weisslaw.co/news-and-cases/idfb

 The National Security Group, Inc. (NASDAQ: NSEC)

 Weiss Law is investigating possible breaches of fiduciary duty and other violations of law by the board of directors of The National Security Group, Inc. (NASDAQ: NSEC), in connection with the proposed acquisition of NSEC by VR Insurance Holdings, Inc. Under the terms of the merger agreement, NSEC's shareholders will receive $16.35 in cash for each share of NSEC common stock that they hold.
-If you own NSEC shares and wish to discuss this investigation or your rights, please call us or visit our website: https://www.weisslaw.co/news-and-cases/nsec
+If you own NSEC shares and wish to discuss this investigation or your rights, please call us at one of the numbers listed above or visit our website: https://www.weisslaw.co/news-and-cases/nsec

 Exterran Corporation (NYSE: EXTN)

 Weiss Law is investigating possible breaches of fiduciary duty and other violations of law by the board of directors of Exterran Corporation (NYSE: EXTN) in connection with the proposed merger of EXTN with Enerflex Ltd. ("Enerflex").
 Under the terms of the merger agreement, EXTN shareholders will receive 1.021 shares of Enerflex common stock for each share of EXTN common stock that they hold.
-If you own EXTN shares and wish to discuss this investigation or your rights, please call us or visit our website: https://www.weisslaw.co/news-and-cases/extn
+If you own EXTN shares and wish to discuss this investigation or your rights, please call us at one of the numbers listed above or visit our website: https://www.weisslaw.co/news-and-cases/extn

 SOURCE WeissLaw LLP